 Lost and Damaged Materials

-- A reserve may be made by contacting a library staff member in person, by mail, by phone
+- A reserve may be made by contacting a library staff member in person, by mail, or by phone.

 - When more than one reserve is placed on an item, a queue will be established, and each request will be filled in the order in which it was received.